 According to U.K. marketing strategist Jake Pearce, age does not matter when defining Generation C. You could be a Baby Boomer (born between 1946 and 1964) and qualify as part of Generation C because you are heavily into Facebook or YouTube.

 Or you could technically be part of the Millennial generation and still not be part of Generation C if you have not jumped on the content creation or social media bandwagon.
 As this Google report puts it, “It’s not an age group; it’s an attitude and mindset defined by key characteristics.”

 So Whose Definition of Generation C Do You Accept?

-In some cases, the differentiation between Generation C and Y may not matter, since so many Millennials are actually very tech-savvy and have been immersed in the Internet from a very early age.
+In some cases, the differentiation between Generation C and Y may not matter, since so many Millennials are very tech-savvy and have been immersed in the Internet from a very early age.
 Many of them will therefore naturally fall into the Gen C category.

-While the psychographic definition of Generation C may seem too broad to some, we need to think of it as a totally different approach to defining a group of people – one that does leave room to include people of all ages who are digitally inclined.
+While the psychographic definition of Generation C may seem too broad to some, we need to think of it as a different approach to defining a group of people – one that does leave room to include people of all ages who are digitally inclined.